General Electric Company (GE) Shares Soar Above 1-Year High

 Conclusion

-In a nutshell, General Electric Company (GE) has experienced a better performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+To put it simply, General Electric Company (GE) has had a better performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.